 Scroll down to: Total Estimated Family Contribution: $xx,xxx (This is your EFC.)

 6.)
 Some Atkinson recipients I know do not appear to have financial need.

 As with anything, appearances can be deceiving.
 Just because a family lives in a large house in town or drives a nice car doesn’t necessarily mean they are financially secure.
 Our assessment is based on the financial data we receive.
 We confirm its accuracy by requiring submission of both 1040 and W-2 forms.
 We review the data carefully and if there is any uncertainty we request additional information.

 No system is perfect but we continually review our process to insure it’s as thorough and fair as possible given the many factors involved.

 7.)
 Is the Atkinson Scholarship related to the L-S Scholarship Fund Dollars for Scholars (LSSF)?
 No. Both offer wonderful scholarship opportunities for local high school seniors but are completely separate, with different application guidelines, processes and time frames.

 The Sudbury Foundation, a private charitable foundation based in Sudbury, runs the Atkinson Scholarship Program, providing 15 outstanding, local high school seniors with $5,000 in financial assistance and the opportunity to reapply for aid during their undergraduate career for a total of $20,000 in assistance.
 Eligible candidates include L-S students, Sudbury residents attending other high schools or the dependents of Town of Sudbury or LSRHS full-time employees.
 Award decisions are made by the Sudbury Foundation Board of Trustees.

 Atkinson Scholarship decisions are usually announced before LSSF decisions.
-In 2017, students who receive an Atkinson Scholarship are not eligible for most LSSF awards.
+In 2019, students who receive an Atkinson Scholarship are not eligible for LSSF awards.